Last updated: 12/01/2012

 • 3Gstore is the best place for cellular air cards, cellular routers, and adaptors.
 They carry a full line of the Wilson and Cradlepoint products.
 They also provide a lot of educational information on their website.
 A really good reason to purchase from them is the support you get.

 I have no affiliation with any of these providers.
 I recommend them on their merits alone, and my recommendations do change over time.
-I have done some independent testing of some of the products they sell, but I receive no compensation for that.
+I have done independent testing of some of the products they sell, but I receive no compensation for that.

 This section covers ways to acquire and improve cellular and WiFi signals and redistribute them in your RV.
 The principles cover both voice communications and data communications.
 The problems are the same: